Boise State vs. Saint Mary's (CA) College Basketball Predictions & Picks - December 1

 - Computer Predicted Total: 134.1

-Boise State is 1-4-0 against the spread, while Saint Mary's (CA)'s ATS record this season is 2-3-0.
-A total of two out of the Broncos' games this season have gone over the point total, and three of the Gaels' games have gone over.
+Boise State is 1-4-0 against the spread this season compared to Saint Mary's (CA)'s 2-3-0 ATS record.
+The Broncos have a 2-3-0 record going over the point total, while games involving the Gaels have a record of 3-2-0 when it comes to hitting the over.

 Sportsbook Promo Codes